webix-hub/docs/data/api/refs/ui.path.md

 - api/ui.path_separator_config.md -
 - api/link/ui.path_template_config.md - the component template
 - api/link/ui.path_templatecopy_config.md - sets the template according to which data will be copied to the clipboard
-- api/link/ui.path_tooltip_config.md - sets a popup message appearing on pointing a mouse cursor over the dedicated item.
+- api/link/ui.path_tooltip_config.md - sets a popup message appearing on pointing a mouse cursor over the dedicated item
 - api/link/ui.path_type_config.md - object that specifies items presentation
 - api/link/ui.path_url_config.md - the URL which the component will use to load data after its initialization
 - api/ui.path_value_config.md -